REBYOTA has confirmed 97% coverage for commercially and government-insured patients.* LEARN MORE

-The first and only FDA-approved microbiota-based live biotherapeutic to prevent recurrence of C. difficile infection starting at first recurrence1,2,a
+The first and only single-dose microbiota-based live biotherapeutic approved to prevent recurrence of C. difficile infection starting at first recurrence1,2,a

 aIn the pivotal phase 3 trial, 32.8% of patients were treated at first recurrence of CDI following antibiotic treatment of CDI.1

 REBYOTA WAS STUDIED IN ~1000 PATIENTS ACROSS 5 CLINICAL TRIALS1,3-7,b

 Patients with recurrent CDI (rCDI)

 - Participants across 5 trials were not excluded if they had a history of food allergies1